Artifact (video game): Development

 Development of Artifact began in late 2014, with lead designer Richard Garfield brought in to help make a digital card game due to his experience with creating the popular Magic: The Gathering franchise.
 The game was then announced via a teaser trailer played at The International 2017, a large Dota 2-specific esports tournament organized by Valve, although no specific details were revealed.
 More details regarding its concept and gameplay were revealed by Valve president Gabe Newell during a meeting with gaming press at Valve's headquarters in March 2018.
 There, Newell stated that it was not originally intended to be based on Dota 2, but it was decided to do so later in development as it was "useful".
 Newell also stated that it would not be free-to-play like Dota 2 and other similar card game competitors, and that the team wished for it to avoid becoming "pay-to-win".
 He hoped Artifact would be for card games what Half-Life 2 had been for single-player action games.

 Artifact was created using Valve's Source 2 game engine, and features direct integration with the Steam Marketplace for buying and selling cards.
 While acknowledging that card games and Steam Marketplace transactions can both get expensive, such as with gun cosmetics in Valve's own Counter-Strike: Global Offensive, Garfield notes that printing restrictions do not exist with digital cards, and that Valve would directly control the production of them to limit extreme rarity.
 In addition, purchased card packs always include a rare card in them, which Valve hoped would prevent single cards being sold for high prices as it would be more valuable to purchase packs.
 Artifact also allows players to assemble decks outside of the game by using third-party tools, which can then be imported back into the game.
 Wanting to build upon what they had learned from Dota 2, Global Offensive, and Team Fortress 2, Valve planned for the game to have a professional esports scene, with revenue made from card pack purchasing feeding into tournament prize pools, similar to Dota 2's "Compendium" crowdfunding system.
-Valve planned for a million-dollar tournament to take place in 2019.
+Valve planned for a million-dollar tournament to take place in 2019, but due to the game’s commercial failure, no tournament was ever held.

 Artifact was planned to be developed alongside Dota 2, where both games would share new heroes and other content.
 Writer Steve Jaros wrote character lore for Dota 2 and continued that role with Artifact by having each individual card provide more of it, all fully voiced, which he hopes would keep both games narratively connected.
 Programmer Jeep Barnett said they planned to have card set expansions progress over time, so that heroes in one set may have an aged version in a future set, or may die in one, and events of previous expansions can influence future ones.
 The soundtrack was written by Tim Larkin, who also composed for Dota 2.